-UPMC Transplant Services honors those organ donors who have given the gift of life to allow for life-enhancing and even life-saving transplants.
-And, our experts have significant experience in offering advanced transplant options, including deceased-donor and living-donor transplants, to patients in need of an organ transplant.
+UPMC Transplant Services honors organ donors who have given the gift of life to allow for life-enhancing and even life-saving transplants.
+Our experts have significant experience in offering advanced transplant options, including deceased-donor and living-donor transplants, to patients in need of an organ transplant.

 Some candidates for kidney or liver transplantation may have a living relative, spouse, or close friend who is interested in donating a kidney or part of his or her liver.
 Such a donation is called a living donation.